-I know what it's like to take care of a child under 5 with type 1 diabetes: it's scary.
+I know what it's like to take care of a child with type 1 diabetes: it's scary.
 No child should have to go through the constant parade of needles, or have to deal with high and low blood sugars that might appear at any time.
 Meanwhile I could use a full night's sleep, without wondering if my child was going to wake up in the morning.
 Between 2005 and 2020, the number of European children under 5 who have type 1 diabetes is expected to double (Patterson et al. 2009).

 And then there are the economic costs.
 It is estimated that type 1 diabetes costs the U.S. $14.4 billion in medical costs and lost income, each year (Tao et al. 2010).
 In 2002, U.S. spending on diabetes (type 1 and type 2) was estimated to be $132 billion.
 Rising health care expenditures are a serious problem, and a significant portion of health care spending is incurred by people with diabetes (Hogan et al. 2003).

 The increasing incidence in type 2 diabetes is generally attributed to increasing weight gain, a poor diet, and lack of exercise, but is that really the whole story?
-There is growing scientific evidence that environmental contaminants can also contribute to the development of type 2 diabetes.
+There is growing scientific evidence that environmental chemicals can also contribute to the development of type 2 diabetes.
 Do contaminants contribute to the development of the autoimmune disease type 1 diabetes as well?
 This website is my attempt to examine the scientific evidence surrounding our exposure to contaminants and the development of diabetes.
-I focus on type 1, since my young son and I both have type 1, but also include information on type 2, gestational diabetes, and other related conditions.
+I focus on type 1, since my young son and I both have type 1, but also include information on type 2, gestational diabetes, and other types of diabetes as well.